senagab/briefing-webapp/readme.md

 # Architectural Design WebApp

-Welcome to our Architectural Design WebApp, your go-to platform for creating stunning architectural projects with ease.
+Welcome to our Architectural Design WebApp.
+This is a prototype we've been scoping for a couple weeks, and now finally ready to be started.

-## Features
+## Expectations

 - **Intuitive Interface**: A user-friendly interface designed to streamline the architectural design process.